hgc123123/nyush-cluster/nyush-cluster/docs/connecting/connection-problems.md

  *** It looks like your account has access. ***

- Login is based on **SSH keys only**, if you are getting a password prompt then please contact hpc-helpdesk@bih-charite.de for assistance.
+ Login is based on **SSH keys only**, if you are getting a password prompt then please contact shanghai.it.help@nyu.edu for assistance.

 user@hpclogin.shanghai.nyu.edu's password:
 ```